FOunded in 1959 - over 60 years of excellence

 Spokane Youth Hockey has a long history and tradition of athletic excellence.
 This tradition was not built overnight.
 It took years of dedication, commitment, and hard work by many people who love and support the game of hockey.
 As a Spokane Jr. Chief you must continue to strive to uphold this high standard of excellence.
-By becoming a member of a team, you have made a choice to uphold certain standards expected of athletes in our organization.
-These standards are outlined in this Code of Excellence.
+By becoming a member of a team, Jr. Chiefs have made a choice to uphold certain standards expected of athletes in our organization.
+These standards are outlined in our Code of Excellence (see below).

-Your participation as a Jr. Chief is a privilege and should be treated as such.
-Any time you wear our logo, you are representing yourself, your family, the Spokane Jr. Chiefs and all those that have worn that crest before you.
-Your behavior should be above reproach in all areas and at all times.
+Participation as a Jr. Chief is a privilege and should be treated as such.
+Any time our players or fans wear our logo, you are representing yourself, your family, the Spokane Jr. Chiefs and all those that have worn that crest before you.
+Behavior should be above reproach in all areas and at all times.